-Understanding the PXE boot process can help you during troubleshooting.
+Understanding the network boot process can help you during troubleshooting.

 - Most Linux distributions include a copy of the tftp-hpa server.
 If you require a supported solution, purchase a supported TFTP server from your vendor of choice.
 You can also acquire a TFTP server from one of the packaged appliances on the VMware Marketplace.

 If your TFTP server runs on a Microsoft Windows host, use tftpd32 version 2.11 or later.
 See http://tftpd32.jounin.net/.

 SYSLINUX and PXELINUX

 - SYSLINUX is an open-source boot environment for machines that run legacy BIOS firmware.
 The ESXi boot loader for BIOS systems, mboot.c32, runs as a SYSLINUX plugin.
 You can configure SYSLINUX to boot from several types of media, including disk, ISO image, and network.
 You can find the SYSLINUX package at http://www.kernel.org/pub/linux/utils/boot/syslinux/.